goauthentik/authentik/website/integrations/services/oracle-cloud/index.md

 -   Name: Oracle Cloud
 -   Slug: oracle-cloud
--   Provider: Oracle cloud
+-   Provider: Oracle Cloud

 ### Step 2 - Oracle Cloud

-In Oracle cloud, open the top-left navigation and go to _Identity & Security_ and then _Domains_.
+In Oracle Cloud, open the top-left navigation and go to _Identity & Security_ and then _Domains_.
 Click on the domain of your choice.
 Click on _Security_ in the sidebar, then on _Identity providers_.

 Create a new _Social IdP_ via the _Add IdP_ button.
 Set the name to authentik and fill in the client ID and secret from above.